 Does taking tramadol during my pregnancy increase the chance of miscarriage?

-Unlikely.
-There is no confirmed risk for birth defects.
+In addition, there is no confirmed risk for birth defects with tramadol use.
 One study found no increase in birth defects with tramadol use in the first trimester.
 However, a second study found an increase in birth defects, including small increases in heart defects and clubfoot.
 This study did not take into account the reason the mother was taking tramadol.
-It cannot be known if tramadol was the cause of the birth defects.
-Studies done on the class of opioid medications have not found a pattern of birth defects to be associated with prenatal opioid use.
-If there is an increased chance for birth defects with opioid use in pregnancy, it is likely to be small.
+It cannot be known if tramadol was the cause of the birth defects or if they were due to other factors such as the medical condition.

-Could taking tramadol cause other pregnancy complications?
+Could tramadol cause other pregnancy complications?

 Can I breastfeed my baby if I am taking tramadol?

 Studies have not looked at the father’s use of tramadol.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.